kubeflow/website/content/docs/started/getting-started-gke.md

 gcloud deployment-manager --project=${PROJECT} deployments update ${DEPLOYMENT_NAME} --config=cluster-kubeflow.yaml
 ```

-  * We source env.sh to define the environment variables ${PROJECT} and ${DEPLOYMENT_NAME} for this app
+  * We source `env.sh` to define the environment variables ${PROJECT} and ${DEPLOYMENT_NAME} for this app.

-Some changes (e.g. VM service account for Kubernetes Engine) can only be set at creation time; in this case you will need
+Some changes (such as the VM service account for Kubernetes Engine) can only be set at creation time; in this case you need
-to tear down your deployment before recreating it
+to tear down your deployment before recreating it:

 ```
 cd ${KFAPP}